DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

-# Multivariate-Time Series Object Package (M-TOP)
+# Multivariate-Time Series Object Package (M-TSOP)

-A GP-GPU/CPU Dynamic Time Warping (DTW) implementation for the analysis of Multivariate Time Series Object.
-M-TOP is a GPU/CPU library for the `classification` and `subsequence search` of MTS  an inspired by [ref].
+A GP-GPU/CPU Dynamic Time Warping (DTW) implementation for the analysis of Multivariate Time Series Object (MTSO).

-## What does it do?
+## What M-TSOP is?

-The aim of this package is to perform 2 kind of task:

-1. MTS Classification

-2. MTS Subsequence search

-`MTS Classification` task is about to classify a set

-Time series classification is to build a classification model based on labelled time series and then use the model to predict the label of unlabelled time series.
-The way for time series classification with R is to extract and build features from time series data first, and then apply existing classification techniques, such as SVM, k-NN, neural networks, regression and decision trees, to the feature set.

-Discrete Wavelet Transform (DWT) provides a multi-resolution representation using wavelets and is used in the example below.
-Another popular feature extraction technique is Discrete Fourier Transform (DFT).
+M-TSOP is a GPU/CPU library for the `classification` and the `subsequence similarity search` of MTSO.
+Originally inspired by [ref], M-TSOP aims to improve the `time perfomance` and `accuracy` for classyfing and sub-searching any kind of MTS by using the well known similarity measure: `Dynamic Time Warping`.

+In order to `speed-up` these two tasks (which may be considered highly time consuming), M-TSOP present a `GPGPU` version which allow to achieve almost three order of magnitude speedup, while to get better `accuracy` results it uses two types of DTW, namely:

+1. D-DTW: Dependent-Dynamic Time Warping
+2. I-DTW: Independent-Dynamic Time Warping

 ## Installation

 The package is purely written in CUDA using C language as support.
-In order to use this package you will need:
+In order to use this package you must have:

 1. A working gcc compiler.